 The MGM Grand is one of the largest hotels in Las Vegas, but the buffet is on the smaller side compared to a few others on the Strip.
-Like other MGM Resorts buffets, the hours are limited to 8 am–3 pm, starting with breakfast items in the morning and cycling in lunch bites as the day progresses.
-Seafood options are limited so stick with the lox and bagel, breakfast taquitos, and red velvet pancakes.
+Hours are limited to 8 am–3 pm, starting with breakfast items in the morning and cycling in lunch bites as the day progresses.
+Seafood options are slim, so stick with the lox and bagel, breakfast taquitos, and red velvet pancakes.
+A carving station serves the heartiest fare, including a 12-hour apricot-smoked beef brisket, peppercorn crusted beef-round, and rotisserie chicken.
 The hazelnut tart and pecan pie are top choices for dessert.
-The MGM Grand Buffet traditionally has bottomless booze options, but check directly for the latest policy on availability and upcharges.
+The all-you-can-drink add-on includes deer, wine, and mimosas (plus cocktails with an upgrade).

 How to book: Reservations are available via Seven Rooms with a "speed pass" upcharge.